claremacrae/claremacrae.github.io/consulting/qualifications.md

 ## Currently

 * Independent consultant, helping teams streamline their work with legacy and hard-to-test C++ and Qt code.
-* I am a force-multiplier, always looking for ways to help teams find time and work-saving short-cuts in their work.
+* I am a force-multiplier, always looking for ways to help teams find time- and work-saving short-cuts in their work, whilst learning and improving quality.
 * I share experience and learning from past transformations of leading teams in removing decades old code and data formats.
 * Now a regular C++ conference speaker, presenting on testing legacy code with Approval Tests, and general good practices with testing.
 * When not consulting, I now focus on contributing to open source C++ testing frameworks.